xzel23/utility/README.md

 ## Changes

+### version 2.2

+ - New class CryptUtil: encryption and decryption utility.
+ - TextUtil.base64Encode()
+ - TextUtil.base64Decode()
+ - *breaking change*: TextUtil.byteArrayToHex() has been renamed to toHexString()

 ### version 2.1

- - IOUtil.loadText(): helper methodd to load text files where the character encoding is not known.
+ - IOUtil.loadText(): helper method to load text files where the character encoding is not known.

 ### version 2.0